Managing Director of the European XFEL in Hamburg, Germany

 Professor of Condensed Matter Physics, University of Oxford, UK

-Thorsten Hesjedal is Professor of Condensed Matter Physics, working on quantum materials in the form of thin films and nanostructures.
+Thorsten Hesjedal is a Professor of Condensed Matter Physics at the University of Oxford, working on quantum materials in the form of thin films and nanostructures.
 He graduated with a Dr. rer. nat. degree in physics from the Humboldt University in Berlin, Germany.
-Before coming to Oxford, he was Associate Professor at the University of Waterloo (Ontario, Canada), Visiting Associate Professor at Stanford University, and Visiting Professor at the UC Santa Barbara.
-His research facilities are located both in the Clarendon Laboratory in Oxford and at the Rutherford Appleton Laboratory (RAL) site.
-He is cross-appointed to ISIS and the Diamond Light Source, where he is responsible for the operation of the MBE on the ARPES beamline I05.
+Before coming to Oxford, I was Associate Professor at the University of Waterloo (Ontario, Canada), Visiting Associate Professor at Stanford University, and Visiting Professor at the UC Santa Barbara.
+His research facilities are located both in the Clarendon Laboratory and at the Rutherford Appleton Laboratory (RAL) site.
+He is cross-appointed to ISIS/STFC (the UK’s muon and neutron source) and the Diamond Light Source.

 Researcher, DESY, Hamburg, Germany

 Elin Grånäs received her PhD entitled “Above and Below Graphene: Nanoparticle Chemistry and Interface Reactions” at the division of Synchrotron Radiation Research in Lund, Sweden in 2014.
 After that she held a position as researcher in the group ”X-ray physics and nanoscience” at DESY, Germany until 2019.